info-com/econtext-auth/README.md

 On a production machine, you should use init.d or system scripts to start and stop the server daemon on startup and be able to control logging, etc.

+There is a bug in remodel which is patched in my dev environment.
+This bug prevents relations from being cleanly removed.
+The easy fix here is, once remodel is installed, to edit the remodel/models.py file and move line 113 down below 116.

 To run:
 =======